iamjoshbinder/irwebmachine/README.md

 The three cool features of the debugger might be:

-  - The ability to print the call stack for a resource after a request has happened.
-This can be very useful if you want to visualuze the path your webmachine resource took.

   - The ability to step inside a method on the call stack after a request has happened.
 This can be useful if you'd like to inspect the state of a resource after a request.
 You can jump into any method on the call stack.